vfsas3/nos-gen-ai-hackathon/README.md

 c.
 Select **“Create API key”** (or **“Criar chave de API”** if in Portuguese).
 d.
 A window will open where you’ll create an API key under a new project.
 e. **Important:** Save the generated API key in a safe place — you'll need it later!

-Get ready to innovate, build, and have fun — see you at the hackathon! 💡🔥

 ## 2. Setup
 In this section, we'll walk you through the essential setup steps needed to get started with your project.
 Follow these instructions carefully!